Analytics on detached edge devices

-In this section you will learn how to run edge queries in store and forward (SNF) mode.
-When running in SNF mode an edge device doesn't need to be connected to the server at all times.
-It will buffer up locally to a configurable number of elements over a configurable time period.
+In this section you will learn how to run edge queries in detached mode using store and forward (SNF).
+When running in SNF mode an edge will buffer up locally to a configurable number of elements over a configurable time period.
 When the time period expires it will attempt to connect to the server and try to forward these values through a configurable function on the server.

 In addition, store and forward can be configured to never send streams to the server allowing for a fully detached execution of queries.